 Whether you’ll be buying a boat new or used, make sure you’re choosing a vessel that’s right for you at that moment.
 Try not to get caught up with spending beyond your means, and don’t assume that you’ll be able to afford something later on down the line and finance it now.
 Similarly, if you plan to make boating a part of your life in the long term, make sure you get something that can withstand the test of time while still covering all your needs.

 The Vessels Primary Purpose

-Perhaps the most significant consideration to make before starting your search is the purpose of purchase.
-A live-aboard sailing vessel won’t share the same features as a weekend fishing boat, and a boat fit for scuba diving won’t satisfy the needs of a racing yacht.
+Perhaps the most significant consideration to make before starting your search is the purpose of your purchase.
+A live-aboard sailing vessel won’t share the same features as a small fishing boat, and a boat fit for scuba diving won’t satisfy the needs of a racing yacht.
 Before you start searching for your first boat, gather as much information as possible – making lists to separate your needs from your desires.
 Create a primary list to include all of the necessities that let your boat function for its intended use.
 Make a secondary list to include the bells and whistles you’d like to have, but don’t need.

 The Costs of Boat Ownership

 The costs of boat ownership vary dramatically, and various factors attribute to the gaps.
 It’s hard, then, to answer a question like – “how much will it cost to buy my first boat?”.
 Many first time boat buyers end up buying a used boat for under $20k.
 Others opt for buying a new boat from a dealership or manufacturer, easily driving costs into the 6-figure range.
 For high-end luxury yachts, prices can rise well into the millions of dollars.